Music Composition Bachelor's Degree Program

 Private Composition Lesson Level 2

-Private Composition Lesson Level 2 builds upon the skills developed in Level 1 with your solo instrument piece.
-You will learn to craft compelling melodies, build harmonically rich progressions, and experiment with various rhythmic and textural elements to create dynamic and expressive pieces.
-You’ll also demonstrate the ability to take creative risks and push the boundaries of traditional piano composition.
+Private Composition Lesson Level 2 continues exploring composition techniques by focusing on composing a piece for solo piano.
+You will experiment with various rhythmic and textural elements to create dynamic and expressive pieces.
+You'll also explore taking creative risks and pushing the boundaries of piano composition.

 Read More